Salisbury & Amesbury Investigation

 To illustrate the investigative update, we have produced a range of content available to view, download and share:

-- Statements & Video update from Assistant Commissioner Neil Basu, UK Counter Terrorism Policing
+- Assistant Commissioner Neil Basu, UK Counter Terrorism Policing (video)

-- Statements & Video update from Sue Hemmings, Director of Legal Services, Crown Prosecution Service
+- Sue Hemmings, Director of Legal Services, Crown Prosecution Service (video)

-- Statements & Video update from Professor Dame Sally Davies, Chief Medical Officer.
+- Professor Dame Sally Davies, Chief Medical Officer (video)

 - Presentation explaining the investigative updates